 So, I don’t recommend using ClickFunnels to build your online course/membership site.
 You should rather consider using an online course platform like Kajabi, Teachable, or Thinkific.

-Option #2: If you like keeping things simple and want to have everything on the same platform, you should use Kajabi for hosting your courses as well as building funnels and marketing automation.
+Option #1: If you like keeping things simple and want to have everything on the same platform, you should use Kajabi for hosting your courses as well as building your marketing funnels.